 - Returning Visitor: A visitor who has already been part of another test running on the domain.

 - Location: Create segments based on visitor geography.
-The locations of visitors is identified by using Maxmind to track their IP addresses.
-This feature is available with VWO Enterprise plans only.
+The location of visitor is identified by using Maxmind to track their IP addresses.

 - Operating System: Create segments based on the operating systems used by visitors.
 Example includes segmenting only for Mac OS users.